ssk-d/fireflutter/README.md

     - Copy the Api Key on `FireFlutterApiKey`.
     - Paste it into `Firestore` => `/settings` collection => `app` document => `GcpApiKey`.
   - You may put the `GcpApiKey` in the source code (as in FireFlutter initialization) but that's not recommended. -->

+# Integration Test

+Please read [Testing Flutter apps](https://flutter.dev/docs/testing) for details about Flutter app testing.

+We don't do unit testing on fireflutter since its backend is Firebase and there is no doubt about Firebase's performance and quality assurance.

+And we don't do widget testing.
+Instead, we do integration test.

+- See [sample app's intergration-test branch](https://github.com/thruthesky/fireflutter_sample_app) for the codes.

+- We have tested it on Android app only since iOS app displays push notification consent box and it annoys the test.

 # Trouble Shotting